Undergrad

 Move-in

-Move-in is broken into two days for first-year students so that you have the opportunity to arrive with your loved ones, get settled and explore campus with them before jumping into orientation activities.
+Move-in is held on Friday, August 25th for first-year students so that you have the opportunity to arrive with your loved ones, get settled and explore campus with them before jumping into orientation activities.

 You’ll arrive at your building, either Donohue, Brooks, Cubley, Reynolds or Ross Houses for most first-year students and be greeted by an Orientation Leader, Resident Assistant (RA) or volunteer move-in crew member.
 Orientation Leaders and Resident Assistants are current second, third or fourth year students, who work for the Office of Student Life or Residence Life on campus.
 The volunteer move-in crew member will unload your belongings from your car and help carry them to your room so that you and your family have plenty of time to set up your new space together.
 You may even see some members of the University Leadership breaking a sweat out there with the move-in crew!